luiz-malucelli/github-actions-course/README.md

 Repository containing all examples and notes for the GibHub Actions course.
-This has been updated.
+This has been updated again.